yhekma/ansible_extra/README.md

-ansible_db2
+ansible_extra
 ===========

-db2 modules for use with Ansible
+various modules for use with Ansible

 # Installation/usage